 When a restaurant calls itself “Southern Fun Dining,” it really sets the table for a memorable meal.
 At Mama’s Boy, a delightful breakfast spread features unique twists on Southern staples like Georgia Peach French Toast, Salmon Cakes Benedict, and the aptly named Chocolate Cake for Breakfast.
 But the lunch menu is just as good, and it features a Pimento Cheese Burger, probably made from the UGA-sourced beef they use.

-University of Kentucky – Grimes’s Fried Chicken
+University of Kentucky – Grimes’s Fast Food Restaurant

 When you’re in Kentucky, you have to do fried chicken.
 The best of the best, according to Fourteen on the 14th alumna Margaret Tung, is Grimes’s!
 For 30 years, Grimes’s has been sharing its family recipe with the Lexington community.
 Now with a second location, you can enjoy their renowned menu with less of a wait.
 In addition to fried chicken, Grimes’s also has fish and lots of side options you can buy in family sizes to share with a friend or colleague.